ammusto/mutun/README.md

 ## Acknowledgements

 Initital funding for this project was won through NYU's Faculty Digital Humanities Seed Grant.
-I would also like to thank Jeremy Farrell, Giovanni DiRusso, and Muhammed AbuOdeh members of the nuṣūṣ team for their assistance, feedback, and support in conceiving of this project.
+I would also like to thank Jeremy Farrell, Giovanni DiRusso, and Muhammed AbuOdeh, members of the nuṣūṣ team, for their assistance, feedback, and support in conceiving of this project.